Zyzzyx Road

-The film gained notoriety from its gross ticket sales of only $30 on its opening run, due to its intentionally limited release at a single cinema, making it the lowest-grossing film in U.S. history in terms of box office sales, but was bested by The Worst Movie Ever!, which ended up with just $11 during its run.
+The film gained notoriety from its gross ticket sales of only $30 on its opening run during its intentionally limited release at a single cinema; it is the lowest-grossing film in U.S. history in terms of box office sales.
+It also was the film that grossed the lowest opening box office sales, until The Worst Movie Ever!
+(2011), which ended up with just $11 during its premiere.

 Plot synopsis

 Grant, a philandering accountant, goes to Las Vegas on a business trip and encounters a seductress, Marissa, and her jealous ex-boyfriend Joey.
-Grant and Marissa incapacitate Joey, believing they have killed him, and decide to bury him along the eponymous Zyzzyx Road, a rural road off Interstate 15 in California's Mojave Desert.
-After digging a grave, they return to find Joey missing from the trunk of Grant's car.
-Grant chases Joey through the desert with a shovel, and when he finds him hidden in an abandoned mine, he tells Joey a secret about Marissa.
+Joey attacks them and Grant and Marissa incapacitate Joey.
+Believing they have killed him, they decide to bury him along the eponymous Zyzzyx Road, a rural road off Interstate 15 in California's Mojave Desert (though there is a slight spelling difference between the actual Zzyzx Road and the road in the movie).
+We see Grant has a bump on his head and is hallucinating.
+After digging a grave, Grant and Marissa return to find Joey missing from the trunk of Grant's car.
+Grant chases Joey through the desert with a shovel, and when he finds him hidden in an abandoned mine, Joey tells Grant he wasn't trying to kill Grant, he was trying to kill Marissa because she's actually a succubus.
+However, that is revealed to be a hallucination as well.